antkudruk/uniformfactory/README.md

 just to process the annotated class members.

 The common way of doing that is to look through annotated class members each time you use them, find them and process.
-However that approach is too cumbersome.
+However, that approach is too cumbersome.
 It's slow as well because reflective operations are too expensive.

 You'd like to process the annotated members more convenient way.